- About the SFC

 - Helping investors understand market operations, the risks of investing and their rights and responsibilities2.

 Our regulatory counterparts

-We are one of four financial regulators in Hong Kong charged with oversight of finance and investing.
+We are one of four financial regulators in Hong Kong.
 The four regulators cooperate with each other to ensure proper conduct in the markets and to forestall financial crime and misconduct.

 1 Such as brokers, investment advisers and fund managers.

-2 Since November 2012, the SFC has delegated its investor education function to a subsidiary, the Investor Education Centre.
+2 Since November 2012, the SFC has delegated its investor education function to a subsidiary, the Investor and Financial Education Council.

 3 Including banks and deposit-taking companies.